 Monroe in Walton County, Georgia — The American South (South Atlantic)

 Location.
-33° 47.682′ N, 83° 42.774′ W. Marker is in Monroe, Georgia, in Walton County.
-Marker is on East Spring Street (Business U.S. 78) 0 miles east of South Broad Street (Georgia Route 11), on the right when traveling east.
+33° 47.678′ N, 83° 42.77′ W. Marker is in Monroe, Georgia, in Walton County.
+Memorial is on South Broad Street (Georgia Route 11) just south of East Spring Street (Georgia Route 10), on the left when traveling south.
+Monument is located near the northwest corner of the old Walton County Courthouse grounds, facing South Broad Street.
 Touch for map.
-The marker stands in front of the Walton County Courthouse.
 Marker is in this post office area: Monroe GA 30655, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-James Monroe (about 500 feet away, Seven Governors Have Lived In Walton County (approx. 0.2 miles away); Moores Ford Lynching (approx. 7.2 miles away); Centreville (approx. 7.3 miles away); The Poppy Lady (approx. 7.7 miles away); Moina Michael (approx. 8½ miles away); Social Circle (approx. 9.6 miles away); Hightower Trail (approx. 9.6 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Walton County (a few steps from this marker); Walton County Veterans Memorial James Monroe (about 500 feet away, measured in a direct line); Seven Governors Have Lived In Walton County (about 800 feet away); Moore’s Ford Lynching (approx. 7.2 miles away); Centreville (approx. 7.3 miles away); The Poppy Lady (approx. 7.7 miles away); Moina Michael (approx. 8.4 miles away).
 Touch for a list and map of all markers in Monroe.

 Credits.
 This page was last revised on May 28, 2021.
 It was originally submitted on May 28, 2021, by Cosmos Mariner of Cape Canaveral, Florida.
 This page has been viewed 58 times since then.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 28, 2021, by Cosmos Mariner of Cape Canaveral, Florida.